-Selena Gomez’s New Tattoo, Cozies Up To The Weeknd
+Selena Gomez Gets New Tattoo, Cozies Up To The Weeknd

 Thank you to everybody that came through and celebrated with me, it was easily one of the best nights of my life: @theweeknd @selenagomez @champagnepapi @frenchmontana @cokeboy_president_ @amberrose @g_eazy @travisscott @nav @quincy @iwantdjduffey @legendofram @massari & all my fam & friends that pulled up. my brother @salxco really put on a glorious night, shoutout xo

 Interestingly, the birthday bash was shut down by the police at 3 A.M., allegedly due to noise complaints.
-The guests of the party downed more than $100,000 of Billionaires Row Champagne.
+The guests at the party downed more than $100,000 of Billionaires Row Champagne.

 [Featured Image by Frederick M. Brown/Getty Images]